Assessments

 The professionals should be involved from the outset and through the agreed, regular process of review.

-The social worker's supervisor will have a key role in supporting the practitioner to ensure all relevant agencies are involved.
+The social worker's supervisor will have a key role in supporting the practitioner to ensure that all relevant agencies are involved.

-Agencies providing services to adults, who are parents, carers or who have regular contact with children must consider the impact on the child of the particular needs of the adult in question.
+Agencies providing services to adults, who are parents, carers or who have regular contact with children, must consider the impact on the child of the particular needs of the adult in question.

 10. Actions and Outcomes